-Mlawula Nature Reserve is located in north-eastern of Swaziland, between latitudes 26°09’E and 26°20’E and between longitudes 31°56’S and 32°06’S. It is a beautiful park covering an area of about 16 500 ha.
+Mlawula Nature Reserve is located in the north-eastern part, between latitudes 26°09’E and 26°20’E and between longitudes 31°56’S and 32°06’S. It is a beautiful park covering an area of about 16 500 ha.
 Mlawula has breath taking landscapes with a diverse variety of fauna and flora.
 Mlawula has a large variety of fauna species distributed throughout the reserve.
-The composition of fauna in the park include the following species; mammals, fish, reptiles, amphibians, birds and invertebrates.
+The composition of fauna in the park include; mammals, fish, reptiles, amphibians, birds and invertebrates.
 The reserve lies within the transitional zone between two biogeographic regions, the dry thorn savannas on the west, and the moister coastal thickets on the east.
 The reserve consists of three distinct ecological zones, the Ndzindza plateau, the Siphiso Valley and the rhyolite ridges on the western boundary.

 Below is a list of our trails:

 - Siphiso day walk: Time +/- 1.5 hours

 - Sara day walk: Time +/- 2 hours

 - Waterfall cave trail: Time +/- 2 hours

 - Ndzindza trail: Time +/- 3 hours

 - Leopard trail: Loop1: Time +/- 2 hours

 - Malayida trail: Time +/- 7 hours